alex-piccione/TOR-Checker/README.md

-# TOR-Checker
+# TOR Checker

-Check if an IP is a TOR exit node
+Check if an IP is a TOR exit node.

+It use the updated list from **blutmagie.de**.

+## NuGet package

+The NuGet package is named [TORChecker](https://www.nuget.org/packages/TORChecker/).

+The file "Publish package.bat" is part of the solution but it is only usable with a private key that is obviously not included in the repository.